 Recent Pediatric Eye Disease Investigator Group (PEDIG) research has disproven the long held belief that the most effective treatment for lazy eye is full time eye patching and daily administration of atropine drops.

 This research indicated that patching for just a few hours per day and involving active vision therapy, is just as effective as full time patching.
 This research has revolutionized patient compliance and treatment satisfaction.

-Is vision therapy effective for adults with amblyopia?
+Is vision therapy effective for adults with lazy eye?

 The final step towards success

-If your child suffers from amblyopia, your doctor will likely recommend a personalized program of vision therapy, with or without eye patching or atropine drops.
+If your child is diagnosed with lazy eye, your eye doctor will likely recommend a personalized program of vision therapy, with or without eye patching or atropine drops.